Kataruse/QuestLog/README.md

-# Game Backlog Web Application - Algorithms Project
+# QuestLog - A Game Backlog Web Application - Algorithms Project

 ## Description
 A project assigned to us by Matthew Harrison that must address atleast on of the following learning objectives.